rhysd/Shiba/docs/customization.md

     font_size: 10px
 ```

-All keys for the YAML configuration file is below:
+All keys for the YAML configuration file is below (`.` means a nested object):

 | Key                   | Description                | Value                                           | Default                        |
 | --------------------- | -------------------------- | ----------------------------------------------- | ------------------------------ |